kat-ash59/FilmQueryProject/README.md

 Now down to the nitty gritty homework that is going to be graded!

 #### User story #1
+completed 10/29/24

 The user is presented with a menu in which they can choose to:

 	1) Look up a film by its id.
 	2) Look up a film by a search keyword.
 	3) Exit the application.

+#### User story #2
+completed 10/29/24

+If the user looks up a film by id, they are prompted to enter the film id.
+If the film is not found, they see a message saying so.
+If the film is found, its title, year, rating, and description are displayed.

+#### User story #3
+completed 10/29/24

+If the user looks up a film by search keyword, they are prompted to enter it.
+If no matching films are found, they see a message saying so.
+Otherwise, they see a list of films for which the search term was found anywhere in the title or description, with each film displayed exactly as it is for User Story 2.

+#### User story #4
+completed 10/29/24

+When a film is displayed, its language (English,Japanese, etc.) is displayed, in addition to the film's title, year, rating, and description.

+#### User story #5
+completed 10/29/24

+When a film is displayed, the list of actors in its cast is displayed, in addition to the film's title, year, rating, description, and language.